-Here’s a list of 5 different types, or schools, of yoga disciplines;
+Here’s a list of five different types, or schools, of yoga disciplines;

 - Prana yoga uses movement and breathing techniques to move energy throughout the body.
-Often translated as “aliveness,” prana, according to yogis who teach these techniques, is the non-physical energy streams that through and around the body.
+According to yogis who teach these techniques, often translated as “aliveness,” prana is the non-physical energy stream through and around the body.

-- Bikram yoga (hot yoga) is a series of 26 different postures and two breathing exercises done over a period of 90 minutes in a room heated to 104 degrees with 40 percent humidity.
-This form of hot yoga is taught by certified instructors who received nine weeks of training by the creator of this discipline, Bikram Choudury.
-A 2013 study revealed that the benefits of Bikram yoga, in individuals who practiced three times a week for eight weeks, are an improvement in strength and flexibility, as well as the loss of a small percentage of body fat.
-Anyone with sensitivity to heat, however, should be cautious before attempting these classes.
+- Bikram yoga (hot yoga) is 26 different postures and two breathing exercises for 90 minutes in a room heated to 104 degrees with 40 percent humidity.
+A 2013 study revealed that the benefits of Bikram yoga in individuals who practiced three times a week for eight weeks are an improvement in strength and flexibility and the loss of a small percentage of body fat.
+Anyone with a sensitivity to heat, however, should be cautious before attempting these classes.

-- Face yoga is for anyone trying to stave off the toll that time takes on our…well, our faces.
-Advocates of this practice claim that exercising the muscles in the face prolongs the production of collagen and elastin, which keep our features from wrinkling.
-Critics, notably dermatologists, suggest that with the physiology of the skin, face yoga doesn’t make sense.
+- Face yoga is for anyone trying to stave off the toll that time takes on our faces.
+Advocates claim that exercising the muscles in the front prolongs collagen and elastin production, which keeps our features from wrinkling.
+Critics, notably dermatologists, suggest that face yoga doesn’t make sense with the physiology of the skin.
 Whether or not it keeps you looking young, people who regularly practice this discipline say that the techniques are very calming.

-- Prenatal yoga as the name suggests, is for pregnant women only.
+- Prenatal yoga, as the name suggests, is for pregnant women only.
 Sorry, guys.
 According to the Mayo Clinic, restorative and Hatha yoga are the best choices for pregnant women.
-They also suggest avoiding hot yoga, speaking to your physician before taking yoga classes and always pacing yourself.
+They also suggest avoiding hot yoga, speaking to your physician before taking yoga classes, and constantly pacing yourself.

-- Ramdev yoga or baba ramdev yoga is a collection of simple breathing techniques that individually take about five to ten minutes.
-It takes just about an hour to do all six breathing exercises one after the other for a full cycle.
+- Ramdev yoga or baba Ramdev yoga is a collection of simple breathing techniques that individually take about five to ten minutes.
+It takes just about an hour to do all six breathing exercises, one after the other, for a complete cycle.

-With more than a thousand years of history, yoga is a physical, mental and, for some, a spiritual discipline that strengthens both the mind and body.
+With more than a thousand years of history, yoga is a physical, mental, and, for some, a spiritual discipline that strengthens both the mind and body.
 Far from just a few minutes of stretching, the benefits of yoga are available to both beginners and the most practiced yogis.
-Learning and applying basic yoga techniques can improve strength, decrease levels of stress, increase levels of energy and even help manage chronic pain.
+Learning and applying basic yoga techniques can improve strength, decrease stress levels, increase energy levels, and even help manage chronic pain.

 Prana means life force or energy.
-Prana is a Sanskrit word from the syllables “pra” and “an”.
-“Pra” means movement and “an” means constantly.
-So Prana, when broken down, means constant movement.
+Prana is a Sanskrit word from the syllables “pra” and “an.”
+“Pra” means movement, and “an” means constantly.
+So prana, when broken down, means constant motion.